message/iata/CU.md

 7. Nationals of Cuba residing in Cuba are allowed to enter with an expired passport that was issued after 1 January 2014.
 8. Normal passports issued after 1 January 2014 to nationals of Cuba residing in Cuba that have not been revalidated with a "Prorroga" sticker are accepted for entry.
 9. Passengers traveling to Cayo Coco (CCC) or Varadero (VRA) must have a reservation for a tourist arrangement that includes a period of self-isolation.
-- effective 15 July 2021, this does not apply to nationals of Cuba.
+- This does not apply to nationals of Cuba.
-10. Effective 15 July 2021, nationals of Cuba traveling to Cayo Coco (CCC) or Varadero (VRA) must have a reservation for a tourist arrangement that includes a period of self-isolation for 14 nights.
+10. Nationals of Cuba traveling to Cayo Coco (CCC) or Varadero (VRA) must have a reservation for a tourist arrangement that includes a period of self-isolation for 14 nights.